Talking to an air conditioning technician shouldn’t be like engaging with a robot!

 For bigger homes and workplaces, a split system just won’t cut it.
 In these cases, ducted air conditioning installation might be the way to go.

-What makes this different is that both the functions of a split system – cooling and recycling refrigerant – is performed in the one unit.
+What makes this different is that both the functions of a split system – cooling and recycling refrigerant – is are performed in the one unit.
 The vents just act as a way to distribute this air throughout your home.

 The result is a constant temperature throughout the property from a central control panel, without the need to juggle a dozen individual air conditioners.

 So you own a ducted cooling system.
 That’s great – now you can enjoy cool air throughout your home or business.

 But what if you’re only using one room at the moment?
 That can seem a little wasteful, right?

 Zoning allows you to control which room your ducted air conditioner delivers cooling to.

 Using dividers and gates in your ducting, you can close off sections.

 The result?
 Heating and cooling only where you need it, and better control over your power bills.